fieldtrip/website/faq/how_to_get_started_with_distributed_computing_using_qsub.md

 The matrix with the results contains 100x100 random numbers, just as you would get when calling `rand(100)` on the MATLAB command line.

+{% include markup/danger %} ### Important note to keep in mind

+If you write your own function @myfunction, to be executed by qsubfeval, beware **NOT** to do a `clear all`, `clear mex`, `clear functions` because this may cause failures with uninformative segmentation faults, which are difficult to debug. {% include markup/end %}

 ### Submitting a batch of jobs

 To execute few jobs in parallel as a batch you will use **[qsubcellfun](/reference/qsub/qsubcellfun)**.
 It is very similar to **[qsubfeval](/reference/qsub/qsubfeval)**, but instead of one input argument, you specify a cell-array of arguments.
 Qsubcellfun then evaluates your function with each element of the array.
 In fact it calls **[qsubfeval](/reference/qsub/qsubfeval)** as many times as the number of elements in the array.